kent-map/chirpy/_posts/2019-10-20-19c-franklin-biography.md

 ---
 title: "Sir John Franklin (16 April 1786 – 11 June 1847)"
-description: "Sir John Franklin’s 1845 Arctic expedition departed from Greenhithe on the Thames, linking a small Kent riverside village to a national drama of exploration and loss.
-The narrative tracks the voyage of HMS Erebus and HMS Terror from refurbishment and delayed sailing to disappearance, then follows later searches and local commemoration in pubs and place-names."
+description: "Sir John Franklin left Greenhithe in 1845 in search of the Northwest Passage.
+The subsequent disappearance of HMS Erebus and HMS Terror was widely reported in the British press.
+But Franklin’s death on 11 June 1847 was finally proved only in 1859, amid controversial rumours that the missing men had resorted to cannibalism."
 author: Jacquie Stamp
 date: 2019-10-20
 categories: [ 19c ]